tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 ## On "basic" grammar

-> Ahahahahaha good luck trying to learn this from a grammar guide
->
-> &mdash; from ボイロ大好き

 In grammar guides,
 items described in the basic sections are usually not basic in a sense that they're easy to grasp.
 They are listed as basic and taught very early because they're frequently used.